2019 Portland State Vikings football team

 The 2019 Portland State Vikings football team represented Portland State University during the 2019 NCAA Division I FCS football season.
 They were led by fifth-year head coach Bruce Barnum and played their home games at Hillsboro Stadium.
 They were a member of the Big Sky Conference.
 They finished the season 5–7, 3–5 in Big Sky play to finish in a three-way tie for sixth place.

-Previous season

-The Vikings finished the 2018 season 4–7, 3–5 in Big Sky play to finish in a tie for ninth place.

 Preseason

 Big Sky preseason poll

 The Big Sky released their preseason media and coaches' polls on July 15, 2019.
 The Vikings were picked to finish in tenth place in both polls.

 Preseason All–Big Sky team

 The Vikings had two players selected to the preseason all-Big Sky team.